deepset-ai/haystack-home/content/blog/announcing-haystack-ecosystem/index.md

 We’re making some naming and visual updates at deepset to better reflect the role Haystack already plays as a framework, a community, and the foundation of our enterprise platform.

 If you’re already building with Haystack, nothing is changing in how you build or run applications.
-This update is about clarity—making the Haystack ecosystem easier to understand, easier to navigate, and centered around a single open foundation.
+This update is about clarity, making the Haystack ecosystem easier to understand, easier to navigate, and centered around a single open foundation.

 ## The Open Source to Enterprise Story of Haystack